mgechev/github-contributors-list/README.md

 - `show-logins` - Boolean, indicates whether the login of the contributor should be shown in the table
 - `columns-count` - Number - number of columns for the table

+## Different ways of formatting

+You can easily add more formatting strategies by exporting the formatting logic.
+Each strategy is located under `./lib/strategies`.

+For further details of how to implement a formatting strategy take a look at the already implemented ones.

 ## License

 MIT